 When I decided to move from Squarespace website to WordPress, I had not the smallest idea of what is “website hosting” and how should I decide which hosting provider will be the best one for me.
-A blog post like this would’ve saved me a big time!
+A blog post like this would’ve saved me big time!
 So here are the answers to your questions: what is website hosting?
 And why I chose Siteground?

 WordPress is a website creation platform with around 20% of all of the world’s websites created on it.
 Currently, it’s 74.6 million websites.
 Yes, even the big and well-known companies choose WordPress as the base of their website.

-On WordPress, you can design your website, add blog posts, create online store, even build subscription services and forums.
+On WordPress, you can design your website, add blog posts, create an online store, even build subscription services and forums.

 To create a WordPress website you need 3 things: